Skip to main content

 People suffering from pancreatitis are often living through a roller-coaster ride of pain and anxiety.
 Caring for someone with pancreatitis is a big responsibility.
 It is important to acknowledge and support the emotional journey of caregivers.

-Here we offer some tips to help you in your caregiving role.
+It is normal for caregivers to experience emotions like fear, worry, frustration, resentment, and exhaustion.
+Here, we offer some tips to help you in your caregiving role.
 We also share free resources you can consult to help someone living with pain.

-Back to Basics: What is Pancreatitis?
+Back to Basics: What is pancreatitis?

 Pancreatitis is a complex disease that is not widely understood.
 So, it’s okay to draw a blank when you first hear of it!
 However, you may find it helpful to learn about the condition, factors contributing to it, and ways to manage the disease.
 Importantly, it will help you better understand the disease and can help you feel more in control.
 It can help to learn which medications and interventions are helpful to manage the different symptoms of pancreatitis.